EliNaduyev/Portfolio/README.md

 # Portfolio
-You can take a look at my projects in my portfolio.
+You can take a look at my projects during my degree in my portfolio.